 That's a risk.

-Again, they might use uh utilize this information improperly.
+Again, they might utilize this information improperly.

-And we know Brennan leaked the dossier, Russian lies to Harry Reid.
+And we know Brennan leaked the dossier, Russian lies, to Harry Reid.

-Clapper also lied to Congress about the NSA's metadata collection on millions of Americans.
+And Clapper also lied to Congress about the NSA's metadata collection on millions of Americans.

 That's a proven lie.

-Already he's had access denied, but as far as I know he's still eligible, he should have it revoked also.
+We know James Comey, you know, seriously, already he's had access denied, but as far as I know, he's still eligible.

 Why?

-He was fired for misusing his office and leaking such information to his uh Columbia professor buddy, who then leaked it to the New York Times for the stated purpose of getting his friend as the special counsel.
+He was fired for misusing his office and leaking such information to his Columbia professor buddy, who then leaked it to the New York Times for the stated purpose of getting his friend as the special counsel.

 And by the way, it was Comey that cleared Hillary Clinton, exonerated her with Peter Strzok with an exoneration before an investigation.